Like you, I also have a great case of the “I don’t feel like marketing” itis. This is the way most of my blog posts start:

 Blogging is one of my favorite methods of my own marketing, but hon, I get it.

-Here are 6 things that I do to prevent entrepreneur self-destruction:
+Here are 6 things that I do to market my business when I don’t feel like it:

 - Don’t do it at all.
 Plan your self-business-care time on a day when it’s 80 and gorgeous?
 Fuck that shit.
 Go to the beach.
 If you don’t, what you produce won’t be from an aligned place.
 You’ll be bitter about missing out on your Vitamin D and it will be reflected in what you come up with.
 In addition, I usually find myself to become more inspired once I step away from what I was doing.
 I like to write content in the shower.
 For real.